maticnetwork/dagger.js/README.md

 **Test dagger server**

 This library consists `woodendagger` executable which is test dagger server on your local machine.
-So you can test with TestRPC and build DApp instead of using actual Dagger server.
+So you can test with TestRPC.

-Please do not use `woodendagger` in product.
-It's actually for development purpose.
-It doesn't support `removed` flag, so you will always get `removed` as `false` in `woodendagger`.
+Please do not use `woodendagger` in production.
+It's only for development purpose.
+It doesn't support `removed` flag.

 ```bash
 $ woodendagger --url=http://localhost:8545